-Focusing on both the hindcasts started from January 1st, in which the December SIE{AO} has high skill even at the long lead-time, and those started from July 1st, in which the September SIE{AO} is significant, we examine mechanisms for the prediction skill.
+Focusing on both the hindcasts started from January 1st, in which the December SIE{AO} has high skill even at long lead times, and those started from July 1st, in which the September SIE{AO} is significant, we examine mechanisms for the prediction skill.
 Figure 3 shows the lagged cross-correlations between the SIE{AO} and the sea ice volume in the Arctic Ocean (SIV{AO}) and those between SIE{AO} and ocean heat content in the Arctic Ocean (OHC{AO}) for the control run and the hindcasts started from January and July.
 Here, the SIV{AO} is defined as the sum of the grid cell volumes obtained by multiplying the sea ice thickness (SIT) by the SIC and the area for grid cells with SIC greater than 15 % and the OHC{AO} is the vertically integrated temperature multiplied by the density and specific heat capacity of seawater from the surface to a depth of 200 m, in the same area as the SIE{AO} .

-The SIV ${AO}$ has stronger positive correlations with the SIE ${AO}$ in summer than in winter (Figs. 3a-c), which is consistent with Chevallier and Salas-Mélia (2012), while the OHC ${AO}$ has more persistent negative correlations with the SIE ${AO}$ in winter than in summer (Figs. 3d-f).
-In the hindcasts started from January 1st, the December SIE ${AO}$ is significantly correlated with the OHC ${AO}$ from January to December.
-Similar feature can be seen in the hindcasts started in July 1st.
-The SIE ${AO}$ in September is significantly correlated with the SIV ${AO}$ in July for both the hindcasts, but weakly with the OHC ${AO}$.
-Thus, sources for the prediction skill of the December and September SIE ${AO}$ are suggested to be the ocean heat content from the surface to a depth of 200 m after January and the sea ice states in July, respectively.
-For the sea ice extent anomaly calculated in the Northern Hemisphere (Fig. S3), the patterns of lagged correlation coefficients are broadly similar to those in Fig. 3, but the correlations in the control are stronger and those in the hindcasts are weaker.
-One reason might be the contribution of sea ice variability south of 65° N.
+The SIV{AO} has stronger positive correlations with the SIE{AO} in summer than in winter (Figs. 3a-c), which is consistent with Chevallier and Salas-Mélia (2012), while the OHC{AO} has more persistent negative correlations with the SIE{AO} in winter than in summer (Figs. 3d-f).
+In the hindcasts started from January 1st, the December SIE{AO} is significantly correlated with the OHC{AO} from January to December.
+Similar features can be seen in the hindcasts started from July 1st.
+The SIE{AO} in September is significantly correlated with the SIV{AO} in July for both of the hindcasts, but only weakly correlated with the OHC{AO}.
+Thus, sources for the prediction skill of the December and September SIE{AO} are suggested to be the ocean heat content from the surface to a depth of 200 m after January and the sea ice states in July, respectively.
+For the sea ice extent anomaly calculated in the Northern Hemisphere (Fig. S3), the patterns of the lagged correlation coefficients are broadly similar to those in Fig. 3.
+However, the correlations between the SIE and SIV are higher than those in the Arctic domain north of 65° N. One reason might be the contribution of sea ice variability south of 65° N. In addition, the correlations between SIE and OHC show weak positive values from June to October in the hindcasts.
+This is partly because the OHC includes the regions where sea ice does not exist throughout the year.